FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_about_SSO.md

 It also supports user attribute mapping and authentication decisions on attribute maps.

 The SSO authentication process is owned and managed by an Identity Provider (IdP).
 The IdP provides a token authentication object consisting of a user name and a map of attributes.
-The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> filters and re-maps the attributes and prepares them to be consumed by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+The {{< SecureTransport/componentshortname  >}} filters and re-maps the attributes and prepares them to be consumed by {{< SecureTransport/componentshortname  >}}.